Splashaudio/Pico-ETH-CH9121_basic/readme.md

 Quick script to get the Wave Share Pico-ETH-CH9121 working

 I spent ages trying to get this thing to work.
-Possibly more a reflection of my programing sckills then anything else.
-But hopfully this will save someone save some time.\
+Possibly more a reflection of my programming skills than anything else.
+But hopefully, this will save someone some time.\
 \
-Pico-ETH-CH9121_setup_and_UDP_TX.py transmitts "hello world" over UDP.\
+Pico-ETH-CH9121_setup_and_UDP_TX.py transmits "hello world" over UDP.\
 RX_TX_UDP.py echos incoming UDP messages.

 More information here https://www.waveshare.com/pico-eth-ch9121.htm